-L'Aigle is a singleplayer and multiplayer total-conversion mod for Mount & Blade: Warband.
+L'Aigle is a singleplayer total-conversion mod for Mount & Blade: Warband.
 Set during the Napoleonic Wars, L'Aigle will recreate the age of blackpowder warfare.

 Once again awesome...

 Also, do they all share the same hairstyle?

 Long live the epic mutton-chops and mustaches on these fine gentlemen!

 While on the subject of fur, those bearskin hats are absolutely stunning.

 Those are some ballin' uniforms.
 I really like the white colour

 too bad they will be stained red in blood

 In the Napoleonic wars about none of the European armies still used grenades.
 I think one of the only armies still using them at the time were the Ottomans so you can be quite certain that Grenadiers won't "grenade things". :)

 Oh yeah, I guess you're right.
 Didn't really think of that, I guess I can only grenade things in With Fire and Sword.